Even if we succeeded in protecting the animals from us, we would have achieved nothing.

 Gut Aiderbichl lets many millions of people participate in the back story of our animals through publications.
 We use many channels for this: our homepage, the Gut Aiderbichl magazine, social media such as Youtube, Facebook and Instagram, but also print media and television.
 We explain backgrounds and provide knowledge and insights.
 We do this on our three visitable estates as part of our free estate tours and exhibitions.
 In this way, guests are encouraged to think and rethink.

 With our many rescued animals, we have taken on a very big financial responsibility.
-Rescuing and keeping animals also means having the financial means to give these animals a home for life.
+Rescuing and keeping animals also means having the financial means to give them a home for life.
 The support of our members and symbolic sponsors forms the basis of Gut Aiderbichl.
 The charitable Gut Aiderbichl foundations in Austria, Germany and Switzerland are entirely dependent on donations, gifts and bequests.
 With a solid financial basis, we can maintain our foundation farms and expand them.
 Thank you for your support - every euro counts for animals in need.